 John Bull Rock Factory Visit

-On Friday 9th September Pearl and Opal Classes visited the John Bull Rock Factory in Bridlington to begin their Scrumdiddlyumptious topic work.
+On Thursday 6th September Pearl and Opal Classes visited the John Bull Rock Factory in Bridlington to begin their 'Scrumdiddlyumptious' topic work.
 Whilst there, the children were able to roll a piece of rock with their initial inside and see how the factory makes and packages fudge, biscuits and chocolate.
 Whilst finding out about the machinery in the factory, the children were able to taste samples of sweets and biscuits.
 They also made chocolate lollipops before a well-deserved visit to the play area to finish the day.

 Click on the first picture below to view a photograph gallery from our visit to the John Bull Rock Factory.

-To conclude our creative learning project, we have been designing our very own smoothies, along with the colourful, eye-catching packaging, ready for our Year 3 Express Event.
+To conclude our topic, we have been designing our very own smoothies, along with the colourful, eye-catching packaging, ready for our Year 3 Express Event.
 The Express was a fantastic experience for the children and we would like to thank all parents for your continued support with your children’s learning!

-Click on the first picture below to view a photograph gallery from our enterprise express event.
+Click on the first picture below to view a photograph gallery from the Year 3 express event for parents/carers.

 To read some of the comments from parents/carers and relatives about our express event, please click here.

-Click on the first picture below to view a photograph gallery from our 'Christmas Experience' workshops.
+Click on the first picture below to view a photograph gallery from our 'Experience Christmas' workshops.